georgeeng/Connect_4/readme.md

  Then we calculate the board state of each possible move the human will make.

  ### How do we calculate the board state?
- We will write a method on game's prototype to do that called getScore.
+ We will write a method on game's prototype to do that called `getScore`.
+This `getScore` function will get the score of a specific board.

 ```js
 Game.prototype.getScore = function() {